simonmichael/hledger_site/src/doc.md

 </div>

 An overview of hledger user docs.
-You don't need to read all of them; pick the ones that fit your needs.
+You don't need to read them all; pick the ones that fit your needs.

-A note: starting out with hledger and plain text accounting, setting up a new accounting system, and bringing order to your financial life, can be a lot.
-So just keep taking small steps; pretty soon you'll be much further along.
-[Learning hledger](learn.md) has more tips; also, your fellow users can provide [Support](support.md).
+There are also some [Videos](videos.md).

 ## Quick intros